Results: Breach of Contract

 Below is a list of some of the cases the firm has handled, not a complete list, and is not a guaranty of future results.

 Venture Communications v.
 Falcon Communications

-In 1992, Mr. Klein represented a limited partner in a cable franchise, alleging a variety of causes of action, including breach of fiduciary duty and fraud.
-Mr. Klein prevailed at trial and, after a court awarded judgment in favor of Mr. Klein’s client, Mr. Klein’s client received $26 million by way of settlement.
+Mr. Klein represented a limited partner in a cable franchise, alleging a variety of causes of action, including breach of fiduciary duty and fraud.
+Mr. Klein prevailed at trial and, after a court awarded judgment in favor of Mr. Klein’s client, Mr. Klein’s client recovered a $26 million settlement for the client.

 Doe Corporation v.
 Roe Corporation